 Nepal: SIT Development, Gender, and Social Change in the Himalaya

-The following programs are offered for a semester, year, and sometimes summer session.
+The following programs are offered for a semester, year, and sometimes summer sessions.
 They allow you to enroll in courses at a host university in a more traditional destination alongside local students (or in some cases with a group of US students).
-While they do not provide the sort of immersion into diverse communities and cultures that the programs above do, they give you an opportunity to meet and learn from other university students of different backgrounds and cultures.
 These programs offer coursework related to Education that might interest you as a prospective teacher.
 Keep in mind, however, that the coursework offered cannot substitute for the courses you will take in your 2-year teacher certification program.
-These programs typically do not provide the opportunity for community internships or to live with a local host family.

 Australia: Monash University Exchange